 Moscow Mules and any variations fall under the broad cocktail category of “bucks”, meaning drinks prepared with ginger beers or ginger ales, and citrus juices to complement a wide range of liquors.

 - Moscow Mule – The classic made with ginger beer and vodka.

 - Meyer Lemon Bourbon Mule – A favorite flavor combination is a classic cocktail.

 - Berry Basil Moscow Mule – A fun and refreshing twist on the classic cocktail, this non-traditional Berry Basil Moscow Mule is delicious and a great way to cool off on a hot day!

-There is a difference between Irish and American whiskeys and if you’re interested in learning, you can read about it in my Irish Coffee post.
+If you’re interested in learning about the difference between Irish and American whiskeys and you can read about it in my Irish Coffee post.

 It’s really an interesting read and not too long.
 I love learning about the history of things, cocktails included.

 The Irish buck cocktail is a nice way to change up what you serve when entertaining.
 Plus it’s perfect for St. Patrick’s Day